 Jerome joined Watsi on February 22nd, 2016.
 Five years ago, Jerome joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jerome's most recent donation traveled 8,700 miles to support Gift, a two-year-old boy from Tanzania, to fund life-changing clubfoot surgery.
+Jerome's most recent donation traveled 8,700 miles to support Godwin, a baby boy from Tanzania, to fund surgery to treat his hydrocephalus.

 Jerome has funded healthcare for 76 patients in 11 countries.